May BWCA Trail Clearing FAQ

 Q: Is training required of me?

-A: Participant need to attend training on April 21st listed in the Meetup events calendar.
+A: Participants need to attend training session listed in the Meetup calendar.
 If you absolutely can not attend the training, please make arrangements with the crew leader.

-US Forest Service provided cross cut saw training and certification.
+US Forest Service provides cross cut saw training and certification.
 We would like as many volunteers to be certified, but since this requires a day of committment, it is optional.

 Q: Transportation:

 A: Each crew arranges their car pooling and sharing the cost of transportation.
-Contact your crew leader at the participant training session on April 21st (see Meetup site for time and location).
+Contact your crew leader at the participant training session at Midwest Mountaineering.

 Q: Special dietary needs: